There’s something truly magical about lounging by a pool that is beautifully surrounded by lush greenery such as tropical plants for around the pool.

 Lastly, the presence best landscaping plants around the pool can significantly boost the overall value of your property.

-A well-landscaped pool area is a strong selling point and can make your home more attractive to potential buyers.
+A well-landscaped pool area is a strong selling point, making your home more attractive to potential buyers.

 Also read: Corner Garden Ideas Backyards DIY